cccbr/runningatower/content/docs/buildingateam/_index.md

 ### Subscriptions

-These may be required for the individual tower, the local society.
+These may be required for the individual tower or the local society.
 There may be others, such as a tower subscription to The Ringing World.

 ### Visitors

 Is there an agreed policy for the number of visiting bands, how long such ringing should last and any special considerations around timings.
 The latter may particularly apply when the bells are intrusive.
-It is to be hoped that visiting bands try to perform well.
+It is to be hoped that visiting bands always try to perform well.

-The Guild of Clerical Ringers have produced a [document](https://cccbr.org.uk/wp-content/uploads/2021/05/2021_05_08_GCR_FAQstoCCCBR.pdf) that covers some of these topics from more of a clergy point of view.
+The [Guild of Clerical Ringers document (CCCBR)](https://cccbr.org.uk/wp-content/uploads/2021/05/2021_05_08_GCR_FAQstoCCCBR.pdf) covers some of these topics from a clergy point of view.

 ## Image Credits